BP:

 Establishment of a sustainable learning venue in vocational education and training institutions

-A sustainable learning venue supports the development of sustainability-related skills among employees.
-To promote this, six projects for the creation and development of a sustainable venue of learning in dual vocational training at training companies, inter-company vocational training centers, vocational schools, and other educational institutions of dual vocational training were funded.
+For the creation and development of a sustainable learning venue in dual vocational training in training companies, inter-company vocational training centers, vocational schools and other educational institutions for dual vocational training, six pilot projects were funded.

 Funding Line III (2018-2021)